 Level/ PERFORMANCE CHARACTERISTICS INDICATIVE CONTENT Marks These are examples of ways students' work might exemplify the performance characteristics in the question above.
 They indicate possible content and how it can be treated at different levels.
 Level 5 9-10 Students will: apply linguistic methods and terminology, identifying patterns and complexities apply different levels of language analysis in an integrated way, recognising how they are connected apply levels of language analysis with rare errors guide the reader.
-Students are likely to describe features such as: semantic patterns pragmatic features sentence and clause types, elements and linking cohesion and textual structure.
-Level 4 7-8 Students will: apply linguistic methods and terminology with precision and detail apply two or more levels of language analysis apply levels of language analysis with occasional errors develop a line of argument.
-Students are likely to describe features such as: • word classes in detail • verb tenses, voice, aspect, modals • phrases.
+Students are likely to describe features such as: • semantic patterns • pragmatic features • sentence and clause types, elements and linking • cohesion and textual structure.
+Level 4 7-8 Students will: • apply linguistic methods and terminology with precision and detail • apply two or more levels of language analysis • apply levels of language analysis with occasional errors • develop a line of argument.
+Students are likely to describe features such as: • figurative language • word classes in detail • verb tenses, voice, aspect, modals • phrases.
 Level 3 5-6 Students will: apply linguistic methods and terminology consistently and appropriately label features that have value for the task label features with more accuracy than inaccuracy communicate with clear topics and paragraphs.
-Students are likely to describe features such as: Level 2 3-4 Students will: use linguistic methods and terminology inconsistently and sometimes without value for the task generalise about language use with limited/unclear evidence label features with more inaccuracy than accuracy express ideas with organisation emerging.
-Students are likely to: discuss formality and/or complexity (4) offer only one or two descriptions, e.g. a word class, a sentence function (4) make unsupported generalisations about language used (3) use a linguistic register of very general terms e.g. sentence and word (3) quote imprecisely to illustrate descriptions (3).
+Students are likely to describe features such as: • lexical and semantic features • word classes • verb moods • graphology.
+Level 2 3-4 Students will: use linguistic methods and terminology inconsistently and sometimes without value for the task generalise about language use with limited/unclear evidence label features with more inaccuracy than accuracy express ideas with organisation emerging.
+Students are likely to: offer only one or two descriptions, eg a word class, a sentence function (4) generalise about formality and/or complexity (4) make unsupported generalisations about language used (3) use a linguistic register of very general terms eg sentence and word (3) quote imprecisely to illustrate descriptions (3).